Page Title

 Anti-Infective

-This program is developing an inhaled drug (opelconazole) to prevent Aspergillus fungal infections in lung transplant recipients.
+This program studied an inhaled drug (opelconazole) to prevent Aspergillus fungal infections in lung transplant recipients.

 There are many challenges associated with current treatment options for people infected with Aspergillus.
 They may be hard to tolerate, which may lead many patients to discontinue use before they have completed the treatment’s course.
 Some current treatments may also interact with other common transplant medicines, resulting in potentially serious side effects.